Frequently Asked Questions (FAQ)

-Please note that the average MCAT in our current first year class is 33, and our average cumulative undergraduate GPA is 3.56.
+Please note that our average MCAT is 33, and our average cumulative undergraduate GPA is 3.60.

 We are accepting only US citizens or permanent residents.
 We cannot sponsor international student visas.

-In addition to GPA, MCAT scores, and the rigor of undergraduate study, what other criteria will be considered for admission to the M.D.
-Program?
+In addition to GPA, MCAT scores, and the rigor of undergraduate study, what other criteria will be considered for admission to the MD, MD/PhD or PhD Programs?

 In selecting applicants for admission, the Admissions Committee will consider, among other criteria: